airyhq/airy/docs/docs/ui/tags.md

 - Your users can create them manually directly in conversations
 - They can be created in the Tag Manager

+The tags configuration served by the [client.config endpoint](/api/endpoints/client-config) is used for the tags' default styling.

 ## Create

 When you create a tag, you can choose a color to visually identify it better in the inbox.